How do you say “I love you” in the most romantic way possible? By using the most romantic languages in the world, of course.

-Before we start learning how to express our feelings and devotion in a different language, let us first clear the air between romantic language and Romance language.
+Before we start learning how to express our feelings and devotion in a different language, let us first lear what is a Romance language and how it’s different from a romantic language.

 We tend to use the word “romance” to define those actions (from a loved one) that make our hearts feel fuzzy and warm.
 However, when talking about languages, Romance languages are the ones that evolved from Vulgar Latin and are different from the ones people consider the most romantic.

 For instance, the list of Romance languages includes Italian, French, Portuguese, Spanish, and Romanian (these are the 5 Romance languages that survived until today).
 Now, as you will see from our list of top 5 romantic languages, some of the Romance languages are also considered romantic.

 So, What Are The Most Romantic Languages In The World?

 As we already mentioned, there is an ongoing debate on the topic of the most romantic languages in the world.
 Therefore, depending on who you ask, you will get a different answer.

 For instance, many consider Spanish to be the most passionate language you could ever use to express your desire.
 But does it also work for expressing long-term commitment and milder forms of affection?

 The answer, again, depends on who you ask.
 For instance, there are people who consider the English language (with a British accent) to be the sexiest and most romance-inspiring.
 After all, it is the language William Shakespeare used to create his time-defying masterpieces!

 However, if you were to ask everyone on the planet, French would probably rank as the top romantic language on Earth.
 So why is that?
 What makes these languages so love-inspiring and attractive?
 And what is a romantic language?

 The top 5 romantic languages (regardless of order) have a specific musicality that makes them pleasing to the human ear.
 Just as a thought exercise, try saying (or listening to) the same phrase in French and German – see the difference?